dustMason/redisbetween/README.md

 - `label` optionally tags events and metrics for proxy activity on this host or cluster.
 Defaults to `""` (disabled)
 - `readtimeout` timeout for reads to this upstream.
 Defaults to 5s
 - `writetimeout` timeout for writes to this upstream.
 Defaults to 5s
+- `cacheprefixes` maintains a local cache for GETs and MGETs to keys with this prefix.
+Defaults to empty (nil)
+- `cachesizemb` size, as an int of MB, of the local cache.
+Defaults to 100
+- `cachettlseconds` time, as an int of seconds, to keep values cached locally.
+Defaults to 360
 - `readonly` every connection issues a [READONLY](https://redis.io/commands/readonly) command before entering the pool.
 Defaults to false
-- `cache_prefixes` maintains a local cache for GETs and MGETs to keys with this prefix.
-Defaults to empty (nil)